Case Study · Healthcare Technology

 This made it easier for stakeholders to justify broader adoption.

+Within a defined period, the shift translated into measurable expansion outcomes.
 The client established a clear and repeatable path from pilot to enterprise adoption, resulting in five enterprise expansions across health systems.
 Conversion from pilot to Phase 1 deployment improved by over 80%, with stronger engagement and buy-in from executive stakeholders.

 5